 The consolidated financial statements of L.K.
-Technology Holdings Limited (the "Company") and its subsidiaries (the "Group") set out on pages 34 to 114, which comprise:
+Technology Holdings Limited (the "Company") and its subsidiaries (the "Group"), which are set out on pages 38 to 126, comprise:

-- the consolidated statement of financial position as at 31 March 2021; - the consolidated income statement for the year then ended; - the consolidated statement of comprehensive income for the year then ended; - the consolidated statement of changes in equity for the year then ended; - the consolidated statement of cash flows for the year then ended; and - the notes to the consolidated financial statements, which include a summary of significant accounting policies.
+- the consolidated statement of financial position as at 31 March 2022; - the consolidated income statement for the year then ended; - the consolidated statement of comprehensive income for the year then ended; - the consolidated statement of changes in equity for the year then ended; - the consolidated statement of cash flows for the year then ended; and - the notes to the consolidated financial statements, which include significant accounting policies and other explanatory information.